The Devil Is a Part-Timer!: Other characters

 The rogue Archbishop of the Church of Ente Isla, who betrays Emilia and temporarily joins forces with Lucifer to kill her and Sadao, but is arrested after his plans fail.
 He had worked with the corrupt Church of Ente Isla to kill those who opposed them, including members of the Allied Knight Order and those associated with them.
 He was Crestia's superior and often gave her orders that involved the brutal slaughter of the church's enemies.
 After Sadao defeats him in Sasakuza, he is placed under guard in a hospital, where he regains consciousness and escapes, attempting to reestablish his contract with Lucifer and aiding Sariel in his battle against Sadao by casting a spell to increase his power.
-However, it is revealed that Lucifer tricked him into creating a panic with the Moon spell, allowing Sadoe to regain his magic and defeat Sariel, after which Lucifer captures him.
+However, it is revealed that Lucifer tricked him into creating a panic with the Moon spell, allowing Sadao to regain his magic and defeat Sariel, after which Lucifer captures him.